Order $89 to $99 Texas registered agent service online for immediate access to our address and state forms. No additional charges.

 We make it easy to sign up and appoint us as your Texas registered agent.
 This is how the entire process works.

 Located in nearby Austin, TX!

-Appoint us as your registered agent when you incorporate your business or form your LLC.
-Sign up for registered agent service and file using the state forms and instructions in your online account.
-The forms are pre-filled signed as required by the state.
+Appoint us as your Texas registered agent when you incorporate your business or form your LLC.
+Sign up for registered agent service and file using the state forms and instructions in your Client Portal.
+The forms are pre-filled and signed as required by the state.

-Appoint us as your agent when you apply for a certificate of authority to transact business in a new state.
-Sign up for registered agent service and file using the forms and instructions in your online account.
+Appoint us as your agent when you apply for a certificate of authority to transact business in Texas.
+Sign up for Texas registered agent service and file using the forms and instructions in your Client Portal.
 The forms are pre-filled and signed as required by the state.

 Your Texas registered agent is your company's appointee to receive documents in legal matters.
-For example, if your business is ever sued, a sheriff or process server will hand-deliver service of process (notice of lawsuit) to the registered agent.
+For example, if your business is ever sued, a sheriff or process server will hand-deliver the notice of lawsuit to the registered agent.
 This is commonly known as “service of process.”
 In most cases, the registered agent must sign to acknowledge receipt.
 For that reason, the registered agent must be physically available during all business hours.

 Service of process is the procedure of giving legal notice to a party, usually a defendant.
 Typically, notices are accompanied by court documents, such as summons or a lawsuit.
 Service of process is delivered to the registered agent.
 If you are served with a lawsuit, you will have limited time to respond so it is important that you have a reliable agent.